AdaCore/langkit-query-language/user_manual/source/language_reference.rst

 .. code-block:: lkql

-   select ObjectDecl.default_val is IntLiteral
+   select ObjectDecl.f_default_expr is IntLiteral

-This will yield the default values for object decls, given that those default values are int literals.
+This will yield the default exprssions for object decls, given that those default expressions are int literals.

 Property chain
 """"""""""""""